CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">

-*To upload the encrypted file (or a folder containing encrypted data) to SD Connect it is sufficient to:
+5- To upload the encrypted file (or a folder containing encrypted data) to SD Connect it is sufficient to:

 * use the **drag and drop function**